zhiburt/expectrl/README.md

 ## Usage

-An example for interacting via ftp.
+A general example where the program simulates a used interacting with `ftp`.

 ```rust
 use expectrl::{spawn, Regex, Eof, WaitStatus};